 A Recap: GCC Tokyo 2020

 In February 2020, Horangi joined the Global Cybersecurity Camp (GCC) in Tokyo.
-GCC aims to provide cybersecuritycybersecurity students from different cultures all over the world a platform to exchange their research and knowledge.
+GCC aims to provide cybersecurity students from different cultures all over the world a platform to exchange their research and knowledge.
 Hosted by Security Camp, GCC Tokyo 2020 was a 7-day event that was led by trainers from industry leaders such as Horangi.

-Besides getting to network with the other bright minds in cybersecurity, students got to learn from the best about advanced security topicsadvanced security topics including machine learningmachine learning, incident responseincident response, and OSINT — short for Open-source IntelligenceOSINT — short for Open-source Intelligence.
+Besides getting to network with the other bright minds in cybersecurity, students got to learn from the best about advanced security topics including machine learning, incident response, and OSINT — short for Open-source Intelligence.
 I was part of the GCC team of organizers, which featured trainers and distinguished speakers such as NTT Secure Platform Laboratories Security Researcher Yuma Kurogome and Unit21.ai CTO and Co-Founder Clarence Chio.

 The Importance of Talent Development